jamesbattersby/esp8266-garage-door-sensors/README.md

 ![Schematic](schematic.png)

 ## Installation
 Before installing, it's probably worth running it up on a bench so you can check how close the magnets need to be to the reed switches for them to operate.
 After this, simply glue / screw the reed switches and magnets to each door and surround.
-Power on an test.
+Power on and test.